peridoteagle/fun-with-nyt-search-api/README.md

 nover10 <- ceiling(n/10)
 ```

-The loop below gets the following information for the articles: url, headline, kicker, section, publication date, news desk, the type of material, and the byline.
+The loop below gets the following information for the articles: url, headline, kicker, publication date, news desk, the type of material, and the byline.
 Note that more information is available from the API.
 When information is missing, it is reported as NA.

 ```
 #Collecting relevant metadata